CS2103JAN2017-T16-B2/main/docs/DeveloperGuide.md

 2b.
 Multiple matches found

 > 2b1.
-System will display list of words that currently match whatever the user is typing
+System will display list of words that currently match the input as well as auto complete up to the longest common substring.

 > 2b2.
-User continues to enter more letters into the command and request for an autocomplete option again<br />
+User continues to enter more letters into the command and request for an auto complete again<br />
   Steps 2b1-2b2 are repeated until there is 0 or 1 word that matches the partial command<br />
   Use case resumes from step 2